cri-lab-hbku/secureais/README.md

     -DGEN_KEYS = true or false to set whether to generate keys or not <br />
 Using gcc compile command would be: <br />

+# Formal verification with ProVerif
+The security properties of SecureAIS have been verified formally and experimentally by using the open-source tool ProVerif, demonstrating enhanced security protection with respect to state-of-the-art approaches.

+In order to test the security properties, download the file <a href="secureais.pv">secureais.pv</a> and run: `proverif secureais.pv | grep "RESULT"`.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.